abess-team/skscope/docs/source/userguide/install.rst

 Building the package from source
 ----------------------------------------

-This is recommended if you want to work with the latest development version or if you wish to contribute to scope.
+This is recommended if you want to work with the latest development version or if you wish to contribute to skscope.
 In this case, there are some prerequisites:

 - A compiler with C++17 support
 - Pip 10+